When a garment is really too tight in the crotch area of a pair of pants or in the underarm area of a shirt, you might want to add a gusset.

 Finish the edges of the gusset with a zig zag stitch or use your serger.
 This will prevent the gusset from fraying as the garment is worn and washed.

-Next, you will open up the seams in the garment where you will put the gusset in.
+Next, you will open up the inseams in the garment where you will put the gusset in.
 So, my measurement was 2″.